Parry–Romberg syndrome: Ocular

-Enophthalmos (recession of the eyeball within the orbit) is the most common eye abnormality observed in Parry–Romberg syndrome.
+Recession of the eyeball within the orbit is the most common eye abnormality observed in Parry–Romberg syndrome.
 It is caused by a loss of subcutaneous tissue around the orbit.
-Other common findings include drooping of the eyelid (ptosis), constriction of the pupil (miosis), redness of the conjunctiva, and decreased sweating (anhidrosis) of the affected side of the face.
+Other common findings include drooping of the eyelid, constriction of the pupil, redness of the conjunctiva, and decreased sweating of the affected side of the face.
 Collectively, these signs are referred to as Horner's syndrome.
 Other ocular abnormalities include ophthalmoplegia (paralysis of one or more of the extraocular muscles) and other types of strabismus, uveitis, and heterochromia of the iris.

 Oral

 The tissues of the mouth, including the tongue, gingiva, teeth and soft palate are commonly involved in Parry–Romberg syndrome.
 50% of affected individuals develop dental abnormalities such as delayed eruption, dental root exposure, or resorption of the dental roots on the affected side.
-35% have difficulty or inability to normally open the mouth or other jaw symptoms, including temporomandibular joint disorder and spasm of the muscles of mastication on the affected side.
+35% have difficulty or inability to normally open the mouth or other jaw symptoms, including temporomandibular joint dysfunction and spasm of the muscles of mastication on the affected side.
 25% experience atrophy of one side of the upper lip and tongue.